 Women's bands are structurally similar but shifted down by roughly 0.4–0.5 W/kg at each transition.
 A woman at 3.5 W/kg is competitive in a category where a man would need 4.0.
 This reflects physiological differences in haemoglobin mass and lean body mass, not training difference.
 The relative progression rates between categories are identical.

-These bands are derived from Coggan's reference tables, cross-checked against current Zwift category caps (2.62 / 3.20 / 4.00 W/kg for C/B/A on 20-minute averages) and the racing-licence cut-offs for British Cycling and USA Cycling categories.
+These bands are derived from Coggan's reference tables, cross-checked against current Zwift Category Enforcement thresholds (zFTP 2.625 / 3.36 / 4.20 W/kg for C/B/A, also subject to zMAP and minimum-watt floors — these are not simple 20-minute averages) and the racing-licence cut-offs for British Cycling and USA Cycling categories.
 Treat them as structural rather than exact — the boundaries blur within 0.1 W/kg and depend on which test protocol produced your FTP.

 What realistic progression looks like

-The single most common question we get from Not Done Yet applicants: "how much should my FTP have gone up?"
+The single most common question we get from Not Done Yet coaching community applicants: "how much should my FTP have gone up?"
 Here are the honest ranges, by starting point.

 - Entry recreational (under 2.5 W/kg): 20–40% in year one if consistent.
 This is the biggest available gain of any band.
 Do not waste it on aggressive intensity too early — the gains come from establishing an aerobic base, not from VO2max intervals you cannot recover from.